utlib/collections-uoft/README.md

 * A digitization service
 * A digital exhibit service
 * A digital preservation service
-* Open to anyone - digital collections must be assessed prior to inclusion (they are assessed for privacy, copyright, staffing capacity to support ingest, etc.)
+* Open to anyone - digital collections must be *assessed* prior to inclusion (they must belong to a UTL department or archives and be assessed by the collection owner for privacy, copyright, staffing capacity to support ingest, etc.)

 ## Metadata and Data Model